 “Your words have power.
 Use them carefully.” ~ Dr. Bill

 Do the words you speak shape who you are?
-Besides how your appearance, you are judged on who you are by the words you pick to speak.
-You may not think that others really listen to intently you words but they do.
+Of course, they do.
+Besides your appearance, you are judged on who you are by the words you speak.
+You may not think that others really listen intently to your words but they do.
 Many famous people have lost respect from the general public by words they have spoken.

 Spoken words have a lot of power.
 Words can be very powerful, powerful enough to start global change, create a connection, gain respect, begin a war between nations, destroy strong relationships, kill a reputation, crush a personality and even break a heart.

 Do word define how you are seen?
 For sure!
-The words that you utter out of your mouth determine how you view yourself.
-Words influences your degree of self-confidence as well as the perceptions and opinion of others about you.
+The words that you utter out of your mouth determine how you view yourself and are viewed by others.
+Words influence your degree of self-confidence as well as the perceptions and opinions of others about you.

 The words in general that you speak don't get the recognition that they deserve.
 The words actually create who you are as human.
-Words strongly alter and influence your own perception.
-Words determine your thoughts, behaviors, and how you emotionally react to every life situations.
+Words strongly alter and influence your own perception and opinion of yourself.
+Words determine your thoughts, behaviors, and how you emotionally react to everyday life situations.
 In fact, you are what you speak.
-Not enough focus or credence given to the power of words and the major role they play in your life as well as the major function they play in the formation of your identity.
+Not enough focus or credence is given to the power of words and the major role they play in your life as well as the major function they play in the formation of your identity.